Are we surprised to find SMBHs with JWST at z > 9?: Discussion and Conclusions

 \item In the SE model, even light BH seeds grow more efficiently.
 However, there is a luminosity gap in the BH mass - luminosity plane, with two disjoint, parallel diagonal tracks, corresponding to $1 \lesssim \lambda_{\rm Edd} \lesssim 10$ and $\lambda_{\rm Edd} \lesssim 0.01 - 0.1$.
 This reflects the short duration of the SE phase, during which systems are shifted on the upper track, which becomes progressively less populated with decreasing redshift.
 The number of detectable systems is larger than in the EL model, particularly at $z \gtrsim 12$, where most of the systems are detectable when accreting at SE rates.
 This prediction could be test observationally with surveys like JADES and CEERS.
 At all redshifts, detectable BHs evolve with $M_{\rm BH}/M_{\rm star} \simeq 0.01 - 0.1$, and are overmassive with respect to the canonical value $M_{\rm BH}/M_{\rm star} \simeq 0.001$ \citep{reines2015, greene2020}.

 \item The comparison with JWST detected AGNs at $4 < z < 10.6$ shows that their estimated BH luminosities are better reproduced by the SE model, while their host galaxy masses are better matched by the EL model.
-In particular, we identify the subsample of detectable sources with BH masses that match the estimated values for GNz11 (Maiolino et al. 2023) and CEERS-1019 \citep{larson2023}, and whose stellar mass (for sources in the EL model) or luminosity (for sources in the SE model) is consistent with the observed values.
-For these subsample of systems, which provide our best synthetic analogues for GNz-11 and CEERS-1019, we compute their SEDs by coupling CAT predictions with the Cloudy photoionization code, and compare them with the observed JWST photometry.
-Our analysis supports the interpretation that the central point source of GNz11 could be powered by a $1.5 \times 10^{6} \, \rm M_\odot$ super-Eddington accreting BH ($\lambda_{\rm Edd} \simeq 2 - 3$), while CEERS-1019 harbours a more massive BH, with $M_{\rm BH} \simeq 10^7 M_\odot$, accreting sub-Eddington ($\lambda_{\rm Edd} \lesssim 0.45 - 1$), with a dominant emission from the host galaxy.
+In particular, we identify the subsample of detectable sources with BH masses that match the estimated values for GNz11 \citep{maiolino2023a} and CEERS-1019, if this system hosts an AGN \citep{larson2023}, and whose stellar mass (for sources in the EL model) or luminosity (for sources in the SE model) is consistent with the observed values.
+For these subsample of systems, which provide our best synthetic AGN analogues for GNz-11 and CEERS-1019, we compute their SEDs by coupling CAT predictions with the Cloudy photoionization code, and compare them with the observed JWST photometry.
+Our analysis supports the interpretation that the central point source of GNz11 could be powered by a $1.5 \times 10^{6} \, \rm M_\odot$ super-Eddington accreting BH ($\lambda_{\rm Edd} \simeq 2 - 3$), while the observed emission from CEERS-1019 is dominated by the host galaxy: if CEERS-1019 harbours an accreting BH, we find it to have a mass of $M_{\rm BH} \simeq 10^7 M_\odot$, and to be accreting at sub-Eddington rates ($\lambda_{\rm Edd} \simeq 0.5$).
+Yet, these conditions are met in only 10\% of the systems predicted by CAT EL model at $z \simeq 9$, when these are selected to have stellar masses and star formation rates consistent with the values inferred for CEERS-1019 \citep{larson2023}.
+In the rest of the EL sample, our synthetic counterparts of CEERS-1019 host smaller (${\rm log}(M_{\rm BH}/M_\odot) = 5.25 - 6.5$), and less active BHs ($\lambda_{\rm Edd} = 0.03 - 0.3$), or - in the SE model - more massive (${\rm log}(M_{\rm BH}/M_\odot) = 7.4 - 8.5$) and less active BHs ($\lambda_{\rm Edd} = 0.009 - 0.03$).